marwan91/Vehicle-detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The biggest prolem I faced was the intolerable amount of false positive predictions yielded by the classifier.
-This is due to chosing parameters that reduced the computation time but made it harder for the classifier to distinguish between vehicle and non vehicle images.
+This is due to choosing parameters that reduced the computation time but made it harder for the classifier to distinguish between vehicle and non vehicle images.
 To fix that problem , different parameters need to be passed to the HOG function.

+The pipeline is likely to fail in such cases:
+*objects that appear on the road but are not vehicles.
+Such objects might be mistaken for vehicles , or worse , might not be detected at all.
+*During night time , it is harder to detect edges , which are an important feature in the image to be classified.
+*During rain the road surface becomes reflective and that can confuse the classifier.